 - 400 MR: This narrow bore 9.4 tesla instrument is equipped with a OneNMR pulse-field-gradient probe, that is capable of auto tuning to nuclei from 15N - 19F, although this probe uses the 1H channel for 19F experiments.
 The probe is also capable of variable temperature experiments in the range of -80 to +130 °C. This instrument is used for routine 1H/13C characterization experiments, routine X nucleus detection, 1D selective experiments (APT, DEPT, NOESY1D) and 2D experiments.

-- DRX 400: This narrow bore 9.4 tesla instrument is equipped pulse-field-gradients (PFG), four channels, shaped pulse, digital filtering.
-Two 5 mm PFG probes, one triple resonance inverse with 2H/31P/1H/BB channels and the other normal geometry with 2H/1H/BB channels, are capable of handling the full range of nuclei, including fluorine.
-The normal probe is used extensively for variable temperature experiments and has a temperature range of -150 °C to +150 °C. This instrument is principally used for routine walk-up, kinetics and multi-dimensional experiments.
+- NEO 400: This narrow bore 9.4 tesla instrument is equipped with a LN2-cooled broadband Prodigy Cryoprobe and Insight MR flow cell for reaction kinetics.
+The Prodigy probe has excellent sensitivity for X channel experiments and a temperature range of -40 °C to +80 °C. This instrument is principally used for routine walk-up, kinetics and multi-dimensional experiments.

 - DRX 500: This narrow bore 11.7 T magnet is equipped with a broadband triple resonance, normal geometry probe.
 This instrument is used mainly for routine walk-up 1D 1H and 13C experiments.